kumahq/kuma-website/src/production/cp.md

 #### Migrations

-To provide easy upgrades between Kuma versions there is a migration system for the Postgres DB schema.
+To provide easy upgrades between {{ site.mesh_product_name }} versions there is a migration system for the Postgres DB schema.

-When upgrading to a new version of Kuma, run `kuma-cp migrate up` so the new schema is applied.
+When upgrading to a new version of {{ site.mesh_product_name }}, run `kuma-cp migrate up` so the new schema is applied.
 ```sh
 KUMA_STORE_TYPE=postgres \
   KUMA_STORE_POSTGRES_HOST=localhost \